 In 2012, a new bill was supposed to bring more compromise to the table.
-The bill prevented judges from ruling that an admission of responsibility amounts to an admission of liability for civil damages.
+The bill prevented judges from ruling that admission of responsibility amounts to an admission of liability for civil damages.
 The bill also required testing data and other site information to be provided to the Office of Conservation.
-Unfortunately, some opponents believe that the bill does nothing to get oil companies to step forward and admit responsibility ahead of trial.
+Unfortunately, some opponents believe that the bill does nothing to get oil companies to step forward and admit responsibility ahead of the trial.

 These legacy lawsuits are not the only ones on the line, coastal lawsuits could be the “new” legacy lawsuits that are battled out in court.
 These lawsuits use the legacy lawsuit template to sue companies that dug access canals and laid pipeline in delicate coastal marshes 60 years ago.

 If your land has been contamination due to the negligence of an oil or gas company and you’re unsure if you can file a claim, contact our law firm – we’re ready to help.
 The oilfield contamination lawyers at Simien & Simien are very knowledgeable in oil and gas law.